ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_encrypting_content.rst

 Decrypting encrypted strings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you just want to check the contenbt of an encrypted string you can also view it by passing it via stdin:
+If you just want to check the content of an encrypted string you can also view it by passing it via stdin:

 .. code-block:: bash